k3nundrum/WeaponizeKali.sh/README.md

   <img src="https://user-images.githubusercontent.com/23141800/103461896-b5e02000-4d32-11eb-936e-6764ceae1372.png" alt="sudoers.png" />
 </p>

-Now you can download WeaponizeKali.sh and run it from your home directory (pipenv may prompt for unlocking the keyring during the process).
+Now you can download WeaponizeKali.sh and run it from your home directory (pip may prompt for unlocking the keyring during the process).
 When it's done, you can check the results in `~/tools` and `~/www`:

 ```bash
 ~$ curl -L https://github.com/snovvcrash/WeaponizeKali.sh/raw/main/WeaponizeKali.sh | bash -s -- -idtw